 London’s archaeological record extends back at least 11,000 years, when following the retreat of glaciers, humans first occupied southwestern Ontario.
 London’s archaeological record is a valuable cultural heritage resource which can make a real and meaningful contribution to the social and economic fabric of our community.
-The City of London adopted the Archaeological Master Plan (1996) to guide in the identification, management, and protection of archaeological resources.
-A review of the Archaeological Master Plan is presently underway.
+Our stewardship and management of archaeological resources shows our respect for past occupation, settlement, and cultures that have had an influence on our City.